morpheus-graphql

 from:

-Subscription {newDeity = \args -> Event {channels = [ChannelA], content = newDeityResolver } }
+Subscription {newDeity = \args -> Event {channels = [ChannelA], content = newDeityResolver } }to:

 Subscription {newDeity = \args -> SubResolver {subChannels = [ChannelA], subResolver = newDeityResolver } }